 Conditions of Employment

 - RAs are required to report prior to other students arriving and stay after the residence halls close.
-RAs may be expected to work through University holidays including, Fall Break, Thanksgiving, Winter Break, Spring Break, Mardi Gras and Easter.
+RAs may be expected to work through University holidays including, Fall Break, Thanksgiving, Spring Break, Mardi Gras and Easter.